Same-sex marriage in Alaska: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 1,180 same-sex couples were living in Alaska.
 By 2005, this had increased to 1,644 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all boroughs and census areas of the state, and constituted 0.9% of coupled households and 0.5% of all households in the state.
 Most couples lived in Anchorage, Fairbanks North Star and Matanuska-Susitna boroughs, but the regions with the highest percentage of same-sex couples were Denali (0.9% of all county households) and Bethel (0.8%).
 Same-sex partners in Alaska were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 More than 44% of same-sex couples in Alaska were raising children under the age of 18, with an estimated 1,335 children living in households headed by same-sex couples in 2005.

-At least 560 same-sex marriages had been conducted in Alaska by the end of 2021.
-The 2020 U.S. census asked citizens whether they were living with a "same-sex husband/wife/spouse", with the demographic results of the census scheduled to be released in May 2023.
+At least 716 same-sex marriages had been conducted in Alaska by the end of 2023.
+The 2020 U.S. census, which asked residents whether they were living with a "same-sex husband/wife/spouse" (arnaullgutminek/angutngullgutminek kassuucimalutek; dinjii, nichʼit hàa nihłeegaadii; denaa/sołtʼaanh – neełkkeʼl neeʼeeltaan kkaa; aipagiik agnaq/agnaq aŋun/aŋun) showed that there were 1,236 married same-sex couple households (466 male couples and 770 female couples) and 788 unmarried same-sex couple households in Alaska.

 State employee benefits and partnerships

 Alaska Civil Liberties Union v.
 Alaska

 On October 28, 2005, the Supreme Court of Alaska ruled in Alaska Civil Liberties Union v.
 Alaska that state and local government programs violated the Alaska Constitution's equal protection provision by extending benefits to public employees' spouses but denying these same benefits to employees' domestic partners.
-The court held the programs unconstitutional because they denied benefits to people who are precluded, under Alaska's marriage laws, from becoming eligible to receive them.
+The court held the programs unconstitutional because they denied benefits to people who were precluded, under Alaska's marriage laws, from becoming eligible to receive them.

 On November 17, 2006, the Alaska House of Representatives voted 24–10 in favor of legislation ordering a non-binding referendum for a constitutional amendment to deny benefits to the same-sex partners of state employees.
 On November 20, the Alaska Senate passed the bill in a 12–3 vote, and Governor Sarah Palin signed it into law on December 20.
 On April 3, 2007, Alaska voters, with 52.8% in favor and 48.8% opposed, directed the Alaska Legislature to put a constitutional amendment denying benefits to the same-sex partners of state employees on the ballot.
 A bill to place such an amendment on the November 2008 ballot stalled, and was eventually never voted on.

 Since January 1, 2007, Alaska has provided some limited benefits to the same-sex partners of state employees.